nicolaballotta/containers/README.md

 # Containers
 The container world is dramatically changing everyday.
-This aims to be an updated and well organized list of resources about containers.
+This aims to be an updated and well organized list of resources about containers. **Feel free to contribute by sending a pull request**.

 ## Specifications
 + [Ocp](https://github.com/opencontainers/specs)